Undergraduate Student Finance

 Step 3 - Confirm Your Details

-Complete ‘Confirm my details’ on online enrolment - you will be sent an e-mail from SOAS about how to do this before Welcome Week.
+Complete ‘Confirm my details’ on online registration - you will be sent an e-mail from SOAS about how to do this before Welcome Week.
+You should enter the amount of your tuition fees covered by Student Finance in the "Student Finance Direct" box.

 Step 4 - Record Matching

 We will then be able to link up your Student Finance loan record with your SOAS enrolment record - this may take up to 3-5 working days:

 New Students – you need to have enrolled in person and shown your ID before we can confirm your enrolment to Student Finance to release your funding.

 Continuing Students - we will be able to confirm enrolment once your loan and enrolment records are complete.

 Step 5 - Enrolment Confirmation

-We will make daily returns of completed records to Student Finance from the first day of the autumn term to confirm your registration and enrolment onto your degree.
+Once you have fully enrolled and completed the above steps, we will then be able to include you in the daily returns of completed records to Student Finance which begin from the first day of the autumn term.
+This confirms your registration and enrolment onto your degree with Student Finance.
 Please be aware that it can take 3-5 working days for the completed enrolment record and loan records to match up and for Student Finance to make the payment.

 Student Finance will make the first maintenance payment 3-5 working days after receiving confirmation of enrolment.

 Why is Online Enrolment displaying that I am self-funded when I have a tuition fee loan?